Days of Significance

 Moreover, Labour Day provides an opportunity for GBC to engage with our local communities and reinforce our commitment to social responsibility.
 Labour Day serves as both a commemoration of the past and a springboard into a vibrant and collaborative academic year.

-September 22 - Gender Equality Week
+September 21 to 27 - Gender Equality Week

 Gender Equality Week is an opportunity for George Brown College to reaffirm its commitment and increase awareness on the various policies, behaviours, and attitudes that exclude women and gender-diverse folks from fully participating in society.
 In 2018, the government of Canada passed Bill C-309, which designated the fourth week in July as Gender Equality Week.